Antoine Magnan

 Antoine Magnan (/fr/; 13 June 1881 – 5 March 1938) was a French zoologist and aeronautical engineer who studied the flight of insects and birds for possible lessons to apply to powered flight.
-He is best known for a remark in his 1934 book Le Vol des Insectes ("Insect Flight") that insect flight was impossible.
+He is best known for a remark in his 1934 book Le Vol des Insectes ("Insect Flight") that insect flight seemed impossible.

 Life and work

 Magnan was born in the central 7th arrondissement of Paris on 13 June 1881.
 He qualified as a doctor of medicine and of science, and received the diploma of superior studies in zoology.
 He became a professor of animal mechanics applied to aviation at the Collège de France (from 1929 to 1938), and the director of the experimental morphology laboratory and the aviation laboratory at the École pratique des hautes études in Paris.
 He was responsible to the ministries of Education, Agriculture and the Interior.